sandienunez/BookMine/README.md

 ## Usage

-    1. Run rake 'db:migrate' from your command line.
+    1. Run 'rake db:migrate' from your command line.
     2. Run 'shotgun' from your command line.
 Then you can go to your browser and view the application.
     3. Visit localhost:[port-number] (the port number will be specified after running shotgun).